Exhibition Hall

 Visits to the 1861 Shed

-The 1861 Shed opens to the public on the first and third Saturday of every month.
+The 1861 Shed opens to the public on the first full weekend of every month on our new-look Heritage Weekends.
+Access is from within Hopetown Darlington.

 During your visit you can expect: